ChicagoHarris/Weather-and-Crime/README.md

 ```
 It will go through three stages:
     1) Preprocess the historical data and the forecast data;
-    2) Training the model with bagging in parallel;
+    2) Train the model with bagging in parallel;
-    3) Testing the model, and produce the prediction csv file;
+    3) Test the model, and produce the prediction csv file;